Graber Roller Shades – Making Our Home Safe for a Child

 Next, we took up the bathroom area for inspection.
 We secured all the bathroom cabinets with safety locks.
 Since we feared scalding, we adjusted our hot water to keep the temperature below 120° F. Our kitchen was made childproof even before Ethan’s diagnosis, so there was nothing much to do there.

 LightWeaves Graber Light-filtering Roller Shades

 Finally, we came to our window treatment.
 I was yet to recover from the shock of finding Ethan stuck in the blinds, though I was assured that he was completely safe.
-We decided to do away with old window treatments and replace them with motorized roller shades that could be operated with ease.
+We decided to do away with old window treatments and replace them with child proof blinds that could be operated with ease.
 We also made sure to move away from all furniture from windows so that Ethan would not climb them.
 We preferred LightWeaves Graber Blackout Roller Shades for our bedrooms and LightWeaves Graber Light-filtering Roller Shades for the rest of our house.
 The new roller shades were convenient to use as they are extremely lightweight and durable as well.